Justice, Equity, Diversity, and Inclusion Coalition

 Our Current Focus

-Our current focus is working with the CTBA to improve K-12 education nationwide, by supporting the "Invest in Excellence and Equity in America Education Act" (the "Education Reform Bill").
-The Education Reform Bill is model legislation that would help ensure each and every child in America has access to a high quality, public education that is based on the evidence of what works to promote academic success.
+Our current focus is working with the CTBA to improve K-12 education nationwide, by supporting reforms that are evidence-based; redress historic inequities as well as opportunity/outcome gaps that are based on income, race, or ethnicity; and are sustainably and fairly funded.
+One such reform is the "Invest in Excellence and Equity in America Education Act" (the "Education Reform Bill").
+This Education Reform Bill is model legislation that would help ensure each and every child in America has access to a high quality, public education based on the evidence of what works to promote academic success.

 Congresswoman Robin Kelly (IL-02)